 I was mad.
-I thought she had changed her mind when she found out I was engaged.
+I thought she had changed her mind when she found out I was engaged (something I was warned about by friends.)
 I was upset because I thought she lied about me being the top candidate.
-I was confused as to why sales experience would help this mystery man schedule hotel rooms, run social media, work on signs, and learn about marketing more than my years of experience doing those exact things.
+I was confused as to why sales experience would help this mystery man schedule hotel rooms, run social media, and work on signs more than my experience doing those exact things.
 I was furious that I had yet again gotten to the final interview before getting told no, it was the fifth time.
 I even cried on the way to work the next day.

-Mindfulness is about being more aware of our life and those of the ones around you.
+Mindfulness is about being more aware of your life and those of the ones around you.
 It’s about being happy.
-I was not happy.
+While I loved the work I did and the people I worked with, I was not happy.
 I thought that if I pushed long enough, like every said, I would be.
-What I needed to learn was that my happy is not theirs.
+What I needed to learn was that my happy is not their’s.
 Yes, I already knew that, but I really needed to learn it.

 My thoughts drifted to minimalism.